 - Both sides covered with fine sand

-- One side is polyethylene and the other is fine sand covered
+- One side is polyethylene-covered, while the other is fine sand-covered

-- One side is polyethylene and one side is mineral coverd
+- One side is polyethylene-covered, while one side is mineral-covered

-- One side is fine sand and the other is mineral covered
+- One side is fine sand-covered, while the other is mineral-covered

-- One side is polyethylene and one side is metal foil covered
+- One side is polyethylene-covered, while the other is metal foil-covered

-- One side is fine sand and one side is metal foil covered.
+- One side is fine sand-covered, while the other is metal foil-covered

 PVC and TPO membranes are welded by hot air by their edges.
 This overlapping at the junction of the sheets provides excellent protection against ingress of water, as both sheets form a monolithic surface, which forms a complete and durable roof-membrane system.

 - PVC cover membranes are products that have been in use since the 1960ies and have been known for their longevity for many decades.
 They are more plastic and flexible than TPO membranes.
 There is a possibility to choose the colour of the membrane.
 PVC membranes are welded together by hot air by their edges.
 This overlapping provides excellent protection against ingress of water, as both sheets form a monolithic surface, which forms a complete and durable roof-membrane system.
 Since they are more susceptible to microorganisms, special membranes are used on such types of roofs.
 According to their manufacturing specifications, PVC membranes are fire resistant as well.
 They are not compatible with bitumen-based and other crude oil-based products such as EPS and XPS thermal insulation boards/sheets.
 PVC membranes can be recycled and used for the manufacturing of lower-class products.